gosebastian12/NBA_betting_analysis/README.md

 5. [Basketball Reference](https://www.basketball-reference.com/)
 6. [Information on the requirements.txt file](https://medium.com/@boscacci/why-and-how-to-make-a-requirements-txt-f329c685181e)
 7. [Getting Started w/git video](https://www.youtube.com/watch?v=HVsySz-h9r4)
-8. Other resources that were instrumental in the coding aspect of this project can be found in the docstrings of the custom functions and classes that can be found in the src directory.
+8. Other resources that were instrumental in the coding aspect of this project can be found in the docstrings of the custom functions and classes that can be found in the src directory as well as the README files in each of the subdirectories.

 Repository Organization
 ------------